What is an Engineering Bill of Materials (EBOM)?

-The engineering bill of materials (EBOM) is a special type of bill of material which defines the product as designed.
-It contains the list of items, parts, components, sub-assemblies and assemblies in the product designed by engineering.
+The engineering bill of materials (EBOM) is a special type of bill of material that defines the product as designed.
+It contains the list of items, parts, components, subassemblies, and assemblies in the product designed by engineering.

-The engineering BOM is often organized by engineers based on the Computer-Aided Design (CAD) or Electronic Design Automation (EDA) tools used.
+The engineering BOM is typically created by engineers using computer-aided design (CAD) or Electronic Design Automation (EDA).
 And for any given product design more than one EBOM may be created.
-For example, the BOM for the Printed Circuit Board Assembly (PCBA) designed by an electric engineer lists the resistors, capacitors and chips.
-The BOM for the product as designed by a mechanical engineer includes custom parts and purchased hardware like an lcd, buttons and screws.
+For example, the BOM for the Printed Circuit Board Assembly (PCBA) designed by an electrical engineer lists the resistors, capacitors, and chips.
+The BOM for the product as designed by a mechanical engineer includes custom parts and purchased hardware like an LCD, buttons, and screws.

 While multiple engineering BOMs may exist, the EBOM is not the only type of bill of material.
 The engineering bill of materials (EBOM) deals with how a product is designed, while the manufacturing BOM or MBOM details what is needed to assemble a product and differs from the EBOM in both structure and depth.

 How an engineering BOM helps